- Find a Trail

 - Get Involved

 The two diverse sections of the Shore Parkway Greenway Trail blend urban and scenic, offering views of sights ranging from the Statue of Liberty to wildlife refuges.
 Following the Belt/Shore Parkway, users can expect to witness takeoffs and landings at the nearby John F. Kennedy International Airport; cargo liners along Jamaica Bay; and a number of beaches, salt marshes, freshwater ponds, and maritime forests.
+The trail is part of the Brooklyn Waterfront Greenway route.

 Howard Beach to Brooklyn: 7.9 miles